 The thing that looks like humility but isn't

 I was genuinely good at what I did.
-I had results.
-I had 21 years of coaching experience, real outcomes, and a methodology that worked.
-But I kept that behind the scenes.
+Real results.
+Twenty-one years of coaching experience, a methodology that worked, outcomes I could point to.
+But I kept all of it behind the scenes.
 I told myself it was humility.
 I told myself the work spoke for itself.
-I told myself that being the person behind the scenes — the one running the systems, building the programs, driving other people’s results — was enough.

 It wasn't hiding.
 It was a cover story for hiding.

-Here’s the thing about being “secretly incredible” that took me too long to see: at some point the secret stops being modesty and starts being a choice.
+Here's what took me too long to see: at some point the secret stops being modesty and starts being a choice.
 A choice to stay safe.
 A choice to avoid the discomfort of full visibility.
-A choice to let the fear of being seen — really seen, not performing but actually present — make the decision for you.
+And the cost of that choice isn't just personal — at some point, staying hidden stops protecting you and starts limiting everyone who needs what you know.

 I'm not saying humility is wrong.
 I'm saying there is a version of it that becomes a permanent excuse to never fully own what you've built.